jenpetsmit/eutilities/eutils/elink.md

 ####  holding

-  * Name of LinkOut provider.
+  * **Name of LinkOut provider**.
 Only URLs for the LinkOut provider specified by holding will be returned.
 The value provided to holding should be the abbreviation of the LinkOut provider's name found in the {NameAbbr}tag of the ELink XML output when cmd is set to llinks or llinkslib.
 The holding parameter only functions when cmd is set to llinks or llinkslib.

   * **Example**: Find information for all LinkOut providers for a PMID <br> [https://eutils.ncbi.nlm.nih.gov/entrez/eutils/elink.fcgi?dbfrom=pubmed&cmd=llinkslib&id=16210666](https://eutils.ncbi.nlm.nih.gov/entrez/eutils/elink.fcgi?dbfrom=pubmed&cmd=llinkslib&id=16210666)